Theo Todman's Web Page - Notes Pages

 - The lists will, in general, be updated every few days.

-Plans for the Near Future24
+Plans for the Near Future28

-- This list is not to include long-term on-going items, so doesn’t necessarily reflect the highest priorities; just things I want to get out of the way.
+- As a fairly recent innovation, I’ve decided to add a small subset of these as a ‘Top 10’ (or thereabouts) items that have been bugging me and ought to be completed in the coming Quarter.
+This list is not to include long-term on-going items, so doesn’t necessarily reflect the highest priorities; just things I want to get out of the way.
 The list is not to get longer and longer, nor are items to sit on it for Quarters on end.
+Unfortunately, things haven’t quite worked out thus far!
+I note that almost all of them relate to my Website.

 Detailed Plans by Project